ideal-lab5/Grants-Program/applications/cryptex.md

 Some solutions, such as the Lit protocol, use a similar mechanism, using a DKG to start a TSS process.
 Additionally, they perform the computations using keys within a TEE.
 However, in their protocol, each member of the validator set is a shareholder, and so generating new keys is very expensive.
 I doubt that the network could scale to handle reencryption hundreds of keys within a small timeframe, whereas our solution is highly scalable.

 Distributed key generation, or DKG, allows for shares (which can be used in a threshold encryption scheme), to be generated in a trustless way.
 Our scheme, inspired by the [ethDKG scheme](https://eprint.iacr.org/2019/985), is composed of three major phases: the sharing phase, the disputes phase, and the key derivation phase.
-During the sharing phase, a subset of the participants, called the dealer set, selects a random bivariate polynomial and publishes a commitment to the polynomial as well as derives a 'share' for each member of the dealer set (other than itself) and publishes it onchain.
+During the sharing phase, a subset of the participants, called the dealer set, randomly selects a polynomial and calculates secret key shares for each member of the dealer set (other than itself).
+Then it encrypts each share for each member of the dealer set and publishes a commitment to the polynomial and the encrypted share onchain.
 After a dealer shares its generated shares with other dealers, the disputes phase begins, in which dealers prepare zero-knowledge proofs of the invalidity of any shares they are claiming as invalid.
 If a threshold of dealers believe the proof, then the share is marked is disqualified from the rest of the protocol.
 Finally, in the key derivation phase, a qualified subset of the initial dealer set is determined and a master public key and secret is able to be determined.

 Once a master public key is known, it can be used to encrypt some secret.
 Later, through the VSS scheme, the secret can be made available to another participant by 'reencrypting' the shares used for the master public key used and sharing with the other participant.
 In our network, we will assume that each address has a public/secret keypair associated with it.
-Thus, by reencryption, we mean that each shareholder decrypts their share, then encrypts it again using some public key (e.g. the pubkey of the address who should receive shares) and publishing it.
+Thus, by reencryption, we mean that each shareholder decrypts their share, then encrypts it again using some public key (e.g. the pubkey of the address who should receive shares) and publishes it.

 #### Our Proposal

 Though a DKG scheme might solve the problem of securely generating the keys, it still does not allow for a 'fully decentralizable' protocol.
 First is the issue of choosing which participants in the network are selected to act as dealers.
 If this set is centralized or static, then the network is more centralized, and potentially less secure.
 Secondly, assuming that through some mechanism that the set of participants in the DKG are randomly distributed among the available candidates, how can we be sure that the selected participants will be willing to participate in the DKG to begin with?
 Or if they do, how can we be sure that our secret can be reencrypted later?
 EthDKG solved this with smart contracts, but contracts provide limited capabilities.

-We propose consensus-backed DKG protocol for blockchains.
-We envision that such a protocol can enable a truly decentralized and unstoppable secret key custodian.
-Our initial phase enables a DKG process where participation is incentivized by rewards provided by the network, and shares are secured by the stake of each participant in the DKG protocol.
+We propose consensus-backed blind DKG protocol, where it is blind in the sense that participants identities are unknown prior to participation.
+It enables a DKG process where participation is incentivized by rewards provided by the network, and shares are secured by the stake of each participant in the DKG protocol.
 The mechanisms allows for the formation of 'societies' whose members, each a validator, participated in the DKG process together.

-Subsequently, a 'society' can be represented by an onchain asset class, owned by some participant of the network who requested that the secret key be created.
+[ok redo this whole idea.. it really sounds half baked imo] Subsequently, a 'society' can be represented by an onchain asset class, owned by some participant of the network who requested that the secret key be created.
 By itself, the asset class simply points to ownership/leadership of the society.
 However, by minting a token, we enable a process by which a new distributed public key can be generated by the society and encoded in an onchain asset class.
 These public keys can then be used to encrypt data.
 The encrypted data can then be uploaded to some external storage (e.g. IPFS), and it's location can be encoded onchain.

-Now, we propose an extension to the DKG/VSS mechanism above.
-In our new construction, we allow the owner of a society to prepare a ZK SNARK to encode a statement in the blockchain's state, for example, using R1CS to encode a requirement for ownership of some specific NFT, or having a minimum balance, etc. This is a publicly verifiable SNARK.
-Along with the (multi)location if the ciphertext, the encryptor also shares the common reference string (CRS) and the relation used (i.e. the condition in the blockchain's state) to generate the CRS.
-This is then associated with the public key that encrypted it.
-For example, a mapping like: $PK \to (R, \sigma, /ip4/.../QmX99dAd...)$.
-It should be publicly verifiable that an owner 'owns' the public key, but there is no direct mapping between the public key and the society.
-However, the members of the society are still able to determine if the public key belongs to them.

-When a third party, say Bob, wants to get access to some ciphertext, he prepares a merkle proof of his state that he claims meets the conditions defined by Alice.
-Then, he prepares a zk proof claiming that his Merkle proof satisfies Alice's condition.
-If a threshold of shareholders can verify this proof, they each reencrypt a share for Bob.
-After a threhsold are reencrypted, Bob can recover the secret.
+Finally, the last leg of our proposal concerns data accessibility.
+That is, we propose a mechanism that allows the owner a public key to control how data encrypted with that key can be created.
+We have several potential options in mind that we would like to explore further, and as yet we do not feel comfortable commiting to one or the other.
+So, we will present the options that we are considering below, and we will ammend this proposal once the decision is made.

 ##### What this is not
-- As this is a 'KEM', key encapsulation mechanism, there are a few implications:
 - This protocol does not encrypt or decrypt data for you, only keys.
 Data encryption and decryption must still be handled outside of the main protocol, though we scope out a user interface that demonstrates how handle that in the browser.
 - This protocol is not a decentralized storage solution.
 The management and storage of data that is encrypted with keys generated this way must still be handled offchain.
+This protocol will attempt to be storage agnostic.

 ### Blind DKG Protocol